Xeenych/render_tiles5/readme.md

 Use QGis Script runner plugin to run render_tiles5.py

+Scipt uses fixed metatiling scheme, so metatile bounds are always the same independed of export bounds.
+This helps to fix some cut labels or cut symbols, which may appear at metatile bounds.

 ## Usage ##

  The selected object will be used for export bounds.
 You can edit render_tiles5.py to alter script behaviour.
 Tiles will be 256x256 24 bit PNG